-The BRT requests that the authorities of the EU should take an initiative and establish a harmonised reporting system at the EU level.
+The BRT requests that the authorities of the EU should take an initiative and establish a harmonised reporting system at the EU level because the registration and reporting at each Member States are significant burden for industries, especially SMEs.

 Because the above 1 and 2 are not progressing, some Member States have started their own reporting schemes.
 The EU should move more quickly on a harmonised reporting system.